Camplejs/Cample.js/README.md

 ## Important

 > As of version 2.0.0-beta.4, a new default component render method is introduced.
 This method is a work with the template tag, which is used to work with tables, style tags, etc. <a href="https://camplejs.github.io/documentation/cample.html">About</a>

+## Why Cample.js?

+Cample.js is a new, frequently updated framework that works through class instances.
+The component approach, as well as reactivity without a virtual DOM and data export and import, will make creating a site much faster than if a site was developed using just js.
+Also, the framework is in beta testing, and you can try it as something new in building a website.

 ## Features